deftjs/DeftJS/README.md

 # Documentation Wiki

-Full documentation on the features and usage of DeftJS is available in the [Wiki](https://github.com/deftjs/DeftJS/wiki).
+Full documentation on the features and usage of Deft JS is available in the [Wiki](https://github.com/deftjs/DeftJS/wiki).

 # API Docs

-The latest API documentation for DeftJS is available at [http://docs.deftjs.org/deft-js/latest/](http://docs.deftjs.org/deft-js/latest/).
+The latest API documentation for Deft JS is available at [http://docs.deftjs.org/deft-js/latest/](http://docs.deftjs.org/deft-js/latest/).
 If you're interested in API docs for a specific version, you can substitue the version in the URL (e.g. [http://docs.deftjs.org/deft-js/0-8-0/](http://docs.deftjs.org/deft-js/0-8-0/))

 # Help

-The best place to ask for help is on the [DeftJS Google Group](https://groups.google.com/forum/?fromgroups#!forum/deftjs).
+The best place to ask for help is on the [Deft JS Google Group](https://groups.google.com/forum/?fromgroups#!forum/deftjs).

 # Version History